Tennis Elbow Treatment - Brisbane MSK Therapy Clinic

 How do you get tennis elbow to go away?

 A reasonable degree of research supports the effectiveness of using specific myofascial release techniques to treat tennis elbow (Lateral epicondylitis).
 However, there is very little research into the treatment of Golfer's Elbow (Medial Epicondylitis), which is most likely due to the difference in condition prevalence.
 It is essential to understand that there are limitations of the research, and equally, Tennis Elbow is a far more commonly seen condition than Golfer's Elbow.
-There are many ways to treat tennis elbow and various forms of self-help and professional help.
+There are many ways to treat tennis elbow and various forms of self-care and professional help.
 However, it is important to understand that although tennis elbow symptoms may be similar between people, actual causes or injury mechanisms can vary substantially.
-Hence, effective treatment approaches need tailoring to individual circumstances and not a one-fit-all approach.
-Self-help can prove useful, though there are limits on what is achievable.
-Many patients take over-the-counter anti-inflammatory medications (pills or creams), ice the area, stretch the tissues, use a tennis elbow brace etc. These strategies may provide short-term relief but tend not to resolve the actual cause.
+Hence, effective treatment approaches need tailoring to individual circumstances, not a one-fit-all approach.
+Self-help can prove useful, though there are limits to what is achievable.
+Many patients take over-the-counter anti-inflammatory medications (pills or creams), ice the area, stretch the tissues, use a tennis elbow brace, etc. These strategies may provide short-term relief but do not resolve the actual cause.
 There are also well-known longer-term issues with relying on anti-inflammatory medications or other over-the-counter pain relief medications.
 Equally, some people use kinesiology tape, which in many respects can prove helpful and much like a tennis elbow brace in the short term.
 However, constantly relying on tape can prove expensive and not address the reason for symptoms.

-There are also many professional-based treatment options and varying cost levels.
+Many professional-based treatment options exist and with varying cost levels.
 Some therapists still treat soft tissue injuries with ultrasound or newer, more expensive technologies such as shockwave therapy.
 In the author's 16 years of clinical practice, he has found that myofascial release techniques can work exceptionally well in treating many musculoskeletal conditions and injuries, including tennis elbow.
 The research is slowly catching up with what the author has observed in clinical practice.
-Some soft tissue therapy treatment methods have little to no research, as nobody has performed any.
+Some soft tissue therapy treatment methods have little or no research due to a lack of funding.
 Clinically a technique with no apparent research could be very effective, as research limitations exist.
-However, there are also many other soft tissue therapies with an increasing research base.
+However, many other soft tissue therapies have an increasing research base.
 Myofascial release treatments cover a broad category of specific soft tissue techniques that work directly or indirectly with myofascial trigger points.
-Trigger point Dry Needling is one such method with a good evidence base for the treatment of tennis elbow [9,10,11].
+Trigger point Dry Needling is one such method with a good evidence base for the treatment of tennis elbow (Uygur et al., 2017; Güngör et al., 2022; Uygur et al., 2021).
 However, there are also many dry needling techniques, some of which, such as "pecking" and electro-needling, can prove more painful/unpleasant than other techniques.
-Studies have also shown other myofascial release techniques involving ischemic compression is just as effective as trigger point dry needling [12,13,14,15,16,17,18,19].
+Studies have also shown other myofascial release techniques involving ischemic compression are just as effective as trigger point dry needling(Togha et al., 2020; Ziaeifar et al., 2019; Cagnie et al., 2015; Behrangrad et al., 2020; Togha et al., 2020; Ziaeifar et al., 2019; Cagnie et al., 2015; Behrangrad et al., 2020).
 Such ischemic compression techniques might include Neuromuscular therapy or Positional Release Technique.

 How does a Tennis Elbow Brace Work?

 Although a tennis elbow brace may help reduce symptoms, it does not address the root cause of the problem.
 Such braces effectively work by applying a form of soft tissue lock to the specific muscle(s).
-In its simplest form, a muscle will have two physical attachment points, an origin (Point A) and insertion (Point B).
+In its simplest form, a muscle will have two physical attachment points: an origin (Point A) and an insertion (Point B).
 The muscle section that attaches to the bone is a tendon and has different properties or characteristics from the muscle tissue.
 Many muscles have multiple attachment points, which can further complicate things.
 The soft tissue lock created by the brace effectively alters tensional forces between the origin (Point A) and insertion (Point B).
 However, changing applied forces in one area creates a change in forces in other regions (Biotensegrity).
 Tennis elbow braces are placed on the outer forearm and near the muscle origin.
 Such placement reduces tension within tissues between the brace attachment point and the muscle origin, including the section of the tendon and the area of symptom pain.
 Elbow braces can still prove helpful in the short term and as part of a broader treatment approach.
 There is relatively little point in wearing a tennis elbow brace overnight, as the forearm extensor muscles should be at rest.

 The first photo represents a muscle of the forearm, the extensor digitorum of the hand, though without all the hand attachment points, normally, there are four.
 Instead, this example has just one origin (Point A - near the elbow) and insertion (Point B - back of the hand) for ease of explanation.
 There is also a representation of a piece of connective tissue near the wrist (extensor retinaculum of the wrist ).
 The extensor retinaculum of the wrist is a form of connective tissue that helps direct forces during movement by keeping the tendons of the forearm in place.
 The tendons can glide underneath the retinaculum, as seen in the images.
 As per the photo, flexing the wrist stretches the elastic representing the muscle, pulling on the origin (Point A) and insertion (Point B) attachment points.